 - a.
-An original or authentic document generated by a third-party source dated either within the 1204-day period preceding the reexamination or LMHA request date. - i.
-Documents older than 120 days (from the LMHA interview/determination or request date) are acceptable for confirming effective dates of income. - b.
-Such documentation may be in the possession of the tenant (or applicant) and is commonly referred to as tenant-provided documents. - c.
+An original or authentic document generated by a third-party source dated either within the 1204-day period preceding the reexamination or LMHA request date. - Documents older than 120 days (from the LMHA interview/determination or request date) are acceptable for confirming effective dates of income. - Such documentation may be in the possession of the tenant (or applicant) and is commonly referred to as tenant-provided documents. - c.
 LMHA may, at its discretion, reject any tenant-provided documents and follow up directly with the source to obtain necessary verification of information. - d.
 Examples of acceptable tenant-provided documentation (generated by a third-party source) include, but are not limited to: - i. pay stubs - ii. payroll summary report - iii. employer notice/letter of hire/termination - iv.
 SSA benefit verification letter - v. bank statement - vi. child support payment stubs - vii. welfare benefit letters and/or printouts - viii. unemployment monetary benefit notices. - e.
 Current acceptable tenant-provided documents must be used for income and rent determinations. - f.
 LMHA is required to obtain at a minimum, two current and consecutive pay stubs for determining annual income from wages. - g.
-For new income sources or when two pay stubs are not available, LMHA will project income based on the information from a traditional written third-party verification form or the best available information. - h.
-LMHA will allow 14 calendar days for the return of third-party written verifications prior to continuing to the next type of verification.
+For new income sources or when two pay stubs are not available, LMHA will project income based on the information from a traditional written third-party verification form or the best available information.